Monroe County, Michigan: Economic history

-Prior to the mid-20th century, Monroe County remained largely agrarian and was well known for its numerous paper mills — the first of which was founded in 1834.
+Prior to the mid-20th century, Monroe County remained largely agrarian and was well known for its numerous paper mills—the first of which was founded in 1834.
 In 1916, August Meyer founded Brisk Blast, which was a bicycle pump manufacturer that was later expanded to produce automotive shocks in 1919 as the Monroe Auto Equipment Company.
 In 1977, the company merged with the international Tenneco company.
 Today, their world headquarters are located in Monroe Charter Township and continue to manufacture Monroe Shocks and Struts.
 In 1927, cousins Edward Knabusch and Edwin Shoemaker founded a small furniture making company in their garage.
 This would later evolve into the worldwide La-Z-Boy Incorporated, and their world headquarters are located on North Telegraph Road in Monroe.

 In 1957, the Enrico Fermi Nuclear Generating Station first opened in Frenchtown Charter Township near Lake Erie.
 Today, the plant is operated by Detroit Edison but is entirely owned by parent company DTE Energy.
 In 1974, the Monroe Power Plant, currently the fourth largest coal firing plant in North America, opened.
 At 805 ft tall, the dual smokestacks are visible from over 25 mi away and are among the tallest structures in the state.
-A third smokestack — shorter and wider than the other two — was constructed as the plant responds to meet environmental regulations.
-In 1929, Newton Steel opened a manufacturing plant on Lake Erie in Monroe, and this plant would later be purchased by Alcoa in 1942, Kelsey-Hayes in 1947, the Ford Motor Company in 1949 and subsequently under their Visteon division in 2000 and later as the Automotive Components Holdings in 2005.
+A third smokestack—shorter and wider than the other two—was constructed as the plant responds to meet environmental regulations.
+In 1929, Newton Steel opened a manufacturing plant on Lake Erie in Monroe, and this plant would later be purchased by Alcoa in 1942, Kelsey-Hayes in 1947, the Ford Motor Company in 1949 later under their Visteon division in 2000 and then as the Automotive Components Holdings in 2005.
 The plant, one of the most prominent manufacturing job in the county, produces various car parts for Ford.
 The plant itself is also well known for its high level of chemicals that once polluted Lake Erie and the River Raisin.
 Although threatened to close, the factory remains open with 1,200 employees.
-Today, the Port of Monroe remains heavily industrialized, and various other industries have moved to Monroe County in recent years.
+Today the Port of Monroe is still heavily industrialized and various other industries have moved to Monroe County in recent years.
 In 2001, Cabela's built a store in Dundee.
 As one of the largest stores of its kind, this location is a major tourist destination and has greatly improved the economy of Dundee.
 The Global Engine Manufacturing Alliance was also founded in Dundee in 2002.